mido/mido/README.rst

         raise ValueError('MIDI time value must be a number >= 0 (was %r)' % time)
     ValueError: MIDI time value must be a number >= 0 (was [1, 2, 3])

-There is no support yet for I/O, but if you still have OSS MIDI on your system, you can do this:
+There is no support for I/O yet, but if you still have OSS MIDI on your system, you can do this:

     >>> dev = open('/dev/midi', 'wb')